Garlic is an Allium vegetable, Allium sativum, in the same family as onions, shallots, leeks and scallions.

 One of the most researched garlic benefits, primarily found with aged garlic extract supplementation, is its use as a dietary adjunct for maintaining cardiovascular health. (*)

-While other types of dietary garlic (ie: fresh, heated or dried) are also considered to be beneficial in the same regard, aged garlic is the one most examined by science, especially in regard to its effects on high blood pressure and total cholesterol.
+While other types of dietary garlic (ie: fresh, heated or dried) are also considered to be beneficial in the same regard, aged garlic extract is the one most examined by science, especially in respect to its effects on high blood pressure and total cholesterol.

 Aged garlic extract is a supplement preparation in which garlic is sliced and aged for 20 months (often in stainless steel tanks) without the use of heat.
 It then undergoes an extraction process, is formed as a powder and encapsulated, rendering a concentrated and odorless product.